Volume 10, Number 1 (December 2016) First IJARE Online Open Access Issue!

 In This Issue 10(1)

-This first issue in Volume 10 will continue to grow over the next month or so before issue 2 begins.
+This first issue in Volume 10 will continue to grow over the next months before issue 2 begins.
 One of the fascinating aspects of online, open access publishing is that we are not bound by the timeline restrictions normally associated with print media.
 As a consequence, each issue will continue to grow until we decide to close the issue and begin the next one.
 It also means that authors whose manuscripts and studies are accepted for publication will be published almost immediately online without waiting several months (or more) for another issue to come out.

 Our first article in this first issue is authored by Mary Sanders and her group of co-authors as they examined an unique shallow water exercise program for older adult women in Japan which demonstrated important gains among the women on several activities of daily living (ADL).
 It comes complete with illustrations and photographs of their activities.

 The second article relates the impact of SCUBA experiences on movement response time.
 The report comes to us from Christopher Kovacs (Western Illinois) and Trevor Paulsen (from Arkansas State).